 What is Powerbuilding?

 Powerbuilding is considered one of the best beginner weightlifting programs because it builds a solid foundation.
-Too often, aspiring powerlifters jump right into that world, but don't have the baseline strength to truly benefit from those types of programs.
-Sure, you'll gain strength, but it pays to get your feet wet in lifting before specializing.
+Too often, aspiring powerlifters jump right into optimizing their squat, bench press, and deadlift, but don't have the baseline strength to truly benefit.
 The same is true of aspiring bodybuilders who immediately cut down to a low bodyfat percentage without having developed much muscle mass.

-It's also a great way to train if you're a recreational lifter.
-This is the category I consider myself in because my goal is not to compete in bodybuilding, powerlifting, strongman competitions, Olympic lifting, crossfit, etc. I lift because I enjoy it, want to get strong, and want to look good.
+Powerbuilding is also a great way to train if you're a recreational lifter.
+This is what I consider myself because my goal is not to compete.
+I lift because I enjoy it, want to get strong, and want to look good.
 It's the best of both worlds for me.

 Push Day #1